 Our Moon Circle

 Our moon circles are held around the new moon phase where possible. (please check event dairy for next date and venue).
 A safe held space is set in place, for women to speak their truth.
 The focus is on ‘being heard without judgement, or being silenced.’ and are supported by the other women within the circle.
-I co-host this space with my lovely friend Debbie, who runs BEAM Wellbeing.

 We open our circle by welcoming in all directions, creating a sacred space.
 Circle is time for women to share what is in their hearts.
 We pass our “wombie”, that represents to us that this woman is taking her turn talk.
 We listen deeply to what she has to say whatever it is, without judgement, held within a circle of supportive women.
 It is a space to be able to check in with how you are feeling and share.
 No one is expected to participate or to speak.
 They can just enjoy the space of being held and supported.
 At the end of the evening, we close the circle and offer gratitude.